huynguy-db/arcion-docs/content/docs/source-setup/Oracle/setup-guide/oracle-traditional-database.md

 pageTitle: Setup guide for Oracle traditional database source
 title: "Oracle traditional database"
-description: "Set up Oracle as source.
-We discuss Oracle User, CDC, necessary permissions, filters, connection and Extractor details for snapshot and realtime replication."
+description: "Learn how to replicate data from Oracle traditional database using snapshot and realtime, CDC-based replication with Arcion."
 weight: 1
 ---